leocaoyvr/email-templates/README.md

 # HTML Email Templates

 Well commented HTML email templates.
-Written with table and inline styles, no <p>, <div> or any naughty tags.
+Written with table and inline styles, no &lt;p&gt;, &lt;div&gt; or any naughty tags.